 I have two more justifications for watching the show.
 No, ma’am, this won’t take long.
 The first is that it resounds with nerve-allaying alliteration: Clark Kent (SG’s cousin), Lex Luthor, Lena Luthor, Hank Henshaw, J’onn J’onzz, Lucy Lane.
 This spills over into an overlapping universe of other repeating initial letters, such as Peter Parker, Green Goblin, Matt Murdoch (Daredevil), Jessica Jones, Otto Octavius, Pepper Potts, Reed Richards, Silver Surfer, Stephen Strange, Wonder Woman and Zinedine Zidane (or Zizou).
 This symphony of stuttering is music to my ears, an incantation that, through sheer force of repetition, transforms base, ugly reality into a soaring delusion of potentiality, a magic potion that makes me dizzy with the special effects of hope, clanging church bells that offer me faith even though I have none.

 The second reason that I gravitate towards Supergirl every Tuesday is my lifelong love of Superman (he and Supergirl occasionally text).
 When I was about 12 years old, I walked the two and a half miles to one of my two local cinema (the fancy Granada, not the dingy ABC) to watch Superman I, II and III (sic) back to back in a six-hour trip of nebulous escapism.
-As I was walking home, dizzy as a bee drunk on pollen laced with opium, I actually believed I could fly.
+As I was walking home, dizzy as a dying wasp, I actually believed I could fly.
 I stuck out my arms, hands flat and pointing outward, ready to cleave the sky.
 I tried to will myself into flight, I tried so hard I probably looked like I was in search of a toilet, where I might rid myself of a particularly hard and knotty shit.
 It was no use; I couldn’t do it.
 I ran at it, leapt at it, sprang at it, until I had staggered the two and half miles back home.

-In my 20s I tried to attain loftiness by other means; I was taken with the idea of the Übermensch.
-As impressed as I was with this proto-self-help tract, I suspected that the words were not as lofty as they seemed, and the dizziness I felt reading them was a seduction rather than a revelation.
+In my 20s I tried to attain loftiness by other means.
+I was, for a time, taken with the idea of the Übermensch.
+But as impressed as I was with this proto-self-help tract, I suspected that the words were not as lofty as they seemed, and the dizziness I felt reading them was a seduction rather than a revelation.
 Time would reveal that the author was all too swayed by his humanity.
 His soaring ideals, though admirable, were only ever earthbound; he suffered from an over-exuberant delight in the fictitious powers of language and their ability to transmogrify reality, just as I now picture an elephant walking across my ceiling with a mischievous chimp hitching a ride on its back (he’s sticking his tongue out at me and gesturing that I’m a wanker).
 The author deserves his place in the pantheon of great thinkers but it was inevitable that his quasi-biblical language would end up being commandeered by feeble minds in search of words that peeled with the sound of authority.
 It was a form of wishful thinking, ma’am, that helped pave the way for an apocalyptic number of bodies to be found in forests across Eastern Europe.

 I like Jonava (the town is close to where the woman’s body was found).
 A goose struts around the property of the guesthouse with extraordinary self-confidence.
 I grudgingly admire its anserine arrogance as the cocky little thing waddles wherever it wishes.
 J overhears the grandfather fondly address it using two different diminutives.
 As we sit on the veranda whereupon vodka is my libation to the full moon.
 Over our heads hangs a large log, a rope dangling from the middle of it, a pendulous loop that makes no sense either aesthetically or functionally.
-J jokes that the rope is a non-fatal noose for people to hang themselves “just a little bit” after a really bad day.
+J jokes that the rope is a non-fatal noose for people to hang themselves “just a little bit” after a particularly bad day.